Lunicen/Knapsack-0-1-MPI/README.md

    mpiexec -n 4 -ppn 4 -hosts DESKTOP-I1VH5RB, DESKTOP-J4A39GC "x64\Release\Knapsack 0-1 MPI.exe" 1000 "examples\KSP_testCase.bin"
    ```

-   *Info: Without -n parameter the mpiexec will automatically determine the installed cores amount and use all of them*
+   *Info: Without the -n parameter, mpiexec will automatically determine the amount of the installed core and use all of them*